Frequently Asked Questions

 A property tax bill is composed of 2 installments and is paid in arrears.

-- The 1st installment is usually billed by March every year and is 55% of the total tax bill.
+- The 1st installment is usually due by March 1st every year and is comprised of 55% of the past year’s total tax bill.

 - The 2nd installment is billed by August 1st.
 Any reduction obtained through the appeal process will be reflected in the 2nd installment.